 Internet governance has also become an increasingly contested space, as governments and non-government stakeholders navigate a shifting governance landscape.
-There are mounting efforts to move internet governance away from existing multistakeholder institutionsmultistakeholder forums into multilateral forums, or and to increase the influence governments have over the management of internet resources.
-Digital and cyber policy - including combatting cybercrime, regulating harms, promoting online safety and maximising the benefits of the digital economy - isare central to the national interest of many nation states.
+There are mounting efforts to move internet governance away from existing multistakeholder institutions into multilateral forums, or to increase the influence governments have over the management of internet resources.
+Digital and cyber policy - including combatting cybercrime, regulating harms, promoting online safety and maximising the benefits of the digital economy - is central to the national interest of many nation states.
 This has led governments to increasingly prioritise control over digital resources.

-We are a founding member of the global Technical Community Coalition for Multistakeholderism (TCCM), which comprises members from the internet naming and numbering community, and through which we contribute to global dialogue to strengthen multi-stakeholder decision making, work to strengthen multi-stakeholder decision making, including providing input into the recent Global Digital Compact and the World Summit on the Information Society 20-year review (WSIS+20).
-The TCCM aims to ensure those who manage the internet's naming and numbering operations are involved in discussions, deliberations and decisions about the internet's future and its governance.
+We are a founding member of the global Technical Community Coalition for Multistakeholderism (TCCM), which comprises members from the internet naming and numbering community, and through which we contribute to global dialogue to strengthen multi-stakeholder decision making.

 auDA actively participates in and sponsors a range of multi-stakeholder forums including ICANN, the Asia Pacific Top Level Domain Association (APTLD), and Internet Governance Forums (IGFs) globally, regionally and nationally.
-We are committed to engaging with and diversifying our communities at all levels to collectively support an open, free, secure and globalinteroperable internet.
+We are committed to engaging with and diversifying our communities at all levels to collectively support an open, free, secure and global internet